12 Things to know before Going to Thailand

 Customs regulations and airport taxes

-Thailand charges a departure tax of 700 Baht.
-However, for most travelers, this is included in your ticket cost.
+Thailand charges a departure tax of 700 Baht, which is set to increase to 730 Baht from 1 April 2024.
+However, for most travellers, this is included in your ticket cost.
 If not, you may have to pay for it at the airport.

 Time zones